Scale (map)

 A bar scale with the nominal scale expressed as "1:600 000", meaning 1 cm on the map corresponds to 600,000 cm=6 km on the ground.
 (Note: The text "1cm = 6km" is an abuse of notation for the equals sign; strictly, 1 cm=0.00001 km, as per definition of the metric prefixes.)

 The scale of a map is the ratio of a distance on the map to the corresponding distance on the ground.
 This simple concept is complicated by the curvature of the Earth's surface, which forces scale to vary across a map.
 Because of this variation, the concept of scale becomes meaningful in two distinct ways.

 The first way is the ratio of the size of the generating globe to the size of the Earth.
 The generating globe is a conceptual model to which the Earth is shrunk and from which the map is projected.
 The ratio of the Earth's size to the generating globe's size is called the nominal scale (also called principal scale or representative fraction).
 Many maps state the nominal scale and may even display a bar scale (sometimes merely called a "scale") to represent it.

 The second distinct concept of scale applies to the variation in scale across a map.
 It is the ratio of the mapped point's scale to the nominal scale.
 In this case 'scale' means the scale factor (also called point scale or particular scale).

 If the region of the map is small enough to ignore Earth's curvature, such as in a town plan, then a single value can be used as the scale without causing measurement errors.
 In maps covering larger areas, or the whole Earth, the map's scale may be less useful or even useless in measuring distances.
 The map projection becomes critical in understanding how scale varies throughout the map.
 When scale varies noticeably, it can be accounted for as the scale factor.
 Tissot's indicatrix is often used to illustrate the variation of point scale across a map.

 History

 The foundations for quantitative map scaling goes back to ancient China with textual evidence that the idea of map scaling was understood by the second century BC.
-Ancient Chinese surveyors and cartographers had ample technical resources used to produce maps such as counting rods, carpenter's square's, plumb lines, compasses for drawing circles, and sighting tubes for measuring inclination.
+Ancient Chinese surveyors and cartographers had ample technical resources used to produce maps such as counting rods, carpenter's squares, plumb lines, compasses for drawing circles, and sighting tubes for measuring inclination.
 Reference frames postulating a nascent coordinate system for identifying locations were hinted by ancient Chinese astronomers that divided the sky into various sectors or lunar lodges.

 The Chinese cartographer and geographer Pei Xiu of the Three Kingdoms period created a set of large-area maps that were drawn to scale.
 He produced a set of principles that stressed the importance of consistent scaling, directional measurements, and adjustments in land measurements in the terrain that was being mapped.